 Recipe by Chef Aamir Iqbal, Foodistan

 Ever imagined a regular veggie like bhindi being a part of fusion food?
-Here we have a heart-warming mix of bhindi and zucchini atop toasted French bread along with a zingy fig chutney.
+Here we have a heart-warming mix of bhindi and zucchini atop toasted French bread along with zingy fig chutney.

 5. Crispy Andhra Bhindi